 On the technology side, Singapore Airlines still maintains one of the youngest fleet of aircraft amongst all major air carriers, and keeps to the stringent policy of replacing older aircrafts for newer and fuel-efficient models.
 They have always been first in line to take delivery of new aircraft types like Boeing 747 jumbo jets, Boeing 777, and they were the first airline to fly the Airbus Super jumbo A380 in 2007.
 In 2018, Singapore Airlines was the launch customer of the Airbus A350-900 Ultra Long Haul, which had a range of 9,700 nautical miles or 20 hours non-stop flight.
 In the earlier years, the aircrafts have been sub-branded like 747-Megatop and 777-Jubilee to further distinguish SIA and its brand from competitors.

-Keeping in line with its strategy to be the pioneer in every aspect, Singapore Airlines was the first airlines in the world to fly Airbus A-380 on the 25th of October 2007 between Singapore and Sydney, Australia.
-Marred by almost a year and a half in delay, this first A-380 flight, named flight number SQ380, garnered tremendous amount of worldwide publicity.
-It further helped SIA’s brand image that all the revenue generated by flying 455 passengers on this first flight was donated to three charities in a ceremony the next day in Sydney.
-SIA has later started to fly the A-380 to London, Tokyo, New York, Hong Kong and many other global destinations to follow as Airbus delivers new aircrafts.
+Keeping in line with its strategy to be the pioneer in every aspect, Singapore Airlines was the first airline in the world to fly the Airbus A380 on the 25th of October 2007, between Singapore and Sydney, Australia.
+Marred by almost a year and a half in delay, this first A380 flight, named flight number SQ380, garnered tremendous amount of worldwide publicity.
+It further helped SIA’s brand image that all revenue generated from the 455 passengers on board this first flight was donated to three charities in a ceremony the next day in Sydney.
+Subsequently, SIA flew the A380 to London, Tokyo, New York, Hong Kong, and to many other global destinations as Airbus delivered the full order of the A380 fleet.

 The strategy behind the technology program is clear: using the latest aircrafts enhances cost efficiency and allows Singapore Airlines to use these events for marketing purposes.
-An example of this was the new non-stop services to Los Angeles and New York launched in 2004, which attracted huge publicity in global media as it was the world’s longest non-stop flight and kept the innovation promise of the brand alive.
+An example of this was the new non-stop services from Singapore to Los Angeles and New York launched in 2004, which attracted huge publicity in global media as it was the world’s longest non-stop flight and kept the innovation promise of the brand alive.
 The special aircrafts for these long-range routes (Airbus 340-500) were sub-branded with meaningful names (e.g. Leadership) to further distinguish the brand promise.
 Due to rising fuel costs, the direct route to Los Angeles was terminated 20 October 2013, and the direct route to New York was terminated 23 November 2013.

 Singapore Airlines also believes in eco-efficiency from the ground up.
 It was the first airlines globally to fly the Airbus A380, one of the world’s most eco-efficient aircraft.
-It has also placed firm orders for the Airbus A350-900 and Boeing 787-10, which are made from lightweight carbon composites which are more fuel-efficient.
+It has also placed firm orders for the Airbus A350-900, Boeing 787-10 and Boeing 777-9, which are made from lightweight carbon composites which are more fuel-efficient.
 To reduce energy usage, it also uses renewable energy in its operations and solar panels on its buildings.
 To minimize food wastage, SIA leverages customer surveys, data analytics and staff feedback to better understand customer food preferences.
 To minimize paper usage, it digitalized in-flight operations and offered digital publications from the SIA mobile app’s e-Library.

 In addition, Singapore Airlines also gives back to society in various other ways, including sponsoring arts, education and sports institutions and initiatives.

-Singapore Airlines has 103 aircrafts in its fleet (July 2016).
-The average age of its aircrafts is seven years and seven months, making the fleet one of the world’s youngest and most fuel-efficient.
+Singapore Airlines has 136 aircrafts in its fleet (December 2019).
+The average age of its aircrafts is 6.7 years, making the fleet one of the world’s youngest and most fuel-efficient.

-Singapore Airlines has the following aircrafts in its global fleet (July 2016):
+Singapore Airlines has the following aircrafts in its global fleet:

 Singapore Airlines were one of the first customers of the Boeing B-777 during the 1990s and has used the aircraft consistently on most global routes.
 The aircraft has one of best safety records in the industry, and is a very reliable long-haul workhorse for global airlines.